Surya0511/hacktoberfest2021-4/README.md

 Who can contribute?

 Anyone with a github account and who is signed up for hacktoberfest :).
-How many pull request (PR) must be made, if I can get an awesome shirt from Hacktoberfest 2020?
+How many pull request (PR) must be made, if  made 4 PRI can get an awesome shirt from Hacktoberfest 2020?

-4
 How do I track my progress to get an awesome shirt from Hacktoberfest 2020?

 go to : https://hacktoberfest.digitalocean.com/profile/